A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Assessment of significance with false discovery rate

 Unfortunately, controlling the familywise error rate is practical only when extremely few events are expected to be signal.
-Otherwise, controlling the familywise error rate will be too conservative and statistical {power} of the test procedure will be too poor.
+Otherwise, controlling the familywise error rate will be too conservative and statistical power of the test procedure will be too poor.
 Benjamini and Hochberg \cite{BH95} introduce the \textit{false discovery rate}, which is defined as the expected value of $F/S$, $\mathbb{E}(F/S,S>0)$, where $F$ and $S$ are introduced in Table \ref{table1}, and give a test procedure to keep the FDR less than a threshold.
 A fairly recent survey of an FDR is \cite{B10}.
 Note that the false positive rate and the FDR are quite different measures.
 A false positive rate of $5\%$ means that $5\%$ of noise events are called significant.
 On the other hand, an FDR of $5\%$ means that $5\%$ of events called significant are noise events.
-Controlling FDR should { be more powerful} than controlling familywise error rate, since FDR is less than or equals to the familywise error rate \cite{BH95}.
+Controlling FDR should be more powerful than controlling familywise error rate, since FDR is less than or equals to the familywise error rate \cite{BH95}.

 Storey and Tibshirani \cite{ST03} introduced the \textit{$q$-value} for a particular event, which is the expected proportion of false positives incurred if calling the event significant.
-Let us define FDR$( {u} )$, which is the FDR when calling all events significant whose $p$-value is less than or equals to a threshold {$ {u} $} where $0 < {u} \leq 1$, namely,
+Let us define FDR$(u)$, which is the FDR when calling all events significant whose $p$-value is less than or equals to a threshold $u$ where $0 < u \leq 1$, namely,

 where $\mathbb{E}(x,y>0)$ is the expectation of $x$ given $y>0$.
-Here, $F( {u} )$ is the number of the noise events which $p$-value is smaller than or equals to the threshold ${u}$, and $S( {u} )$ is the number of both noise and signal events which $p$-value is smaller than or equals to the threshold ${u}$.
+Here, $F(u)$ is the number of the noise events whose $p$-value is smaller than or equals to the threshold ${u}$, and $S( {u} )$ is the number of both noise and signal events whose $p$-value is smaller than or equals to the threshold ${u}$.
 The definition of the $q$-value is the minimum FDR that can be attained when calling the event significant, namely,

 where $i = 1,...,n_{\rm obs}$ and the $p$-value given by (\ref{p-value}) of the $i$-th event are denoted by $p_i$.
 Note that FDR$( {u} )$ is not always monotonically increasing in the threshold ${u}$.
-Taking minimum guarantees that the estimated $q$-values are increasing in the same order as the $p$-values.
+Taking minimum guarantees that the estimated $q$-value is increasing in the same order as the $p$-value.

-Let us recall the procedure to estimate $q$-values proposed by Storey and Tibshirani \cite{ST03}.
+Let us recall the procedure for estimating $q$-value proposed by Storey and Tibshirani \cite{ST03}.
 Their estimator of the FDR$( {u} )$ is